 I thought it would be a good idea to do a wide-ranging post covering some of the recent developments in railway accessibility.
 Even though I have not been on a train in almost 4 months now, it is good to see that the industry is still moving ahead with its projects.
 Hopefully this means that… Continue reading Updates from Lockdown

-In addition to April Fool’s Day and Transport Secretary Chris Grayling’s birthday (coincidence?), today also marks the start of Network … More Start of Control Period 6
+In addition to April Fool’s Day and Transport Secretary Chris Grayling’s birthday (coincidence?), today also marks the start of Network Rail’s latest 5-year funding period, Control Period 6 (CP6).
+Investment during these periods typically include various types of projects, such as new stations, electrification schemes, step-free access works, and maintenance/renewal works.
+Access for All Obviously,… Continue reading Start of Control Period 6

 In preparation for the Elizabeth Line’s highly anticipated launch this December, Crossrail Ltd is holding a series of Open Days at each of the new stations.
 These have already been held at Custom House, Canary Wharf, Farringdon, and most recently, Whitechapel.
 Whitechapel’s event is so far the only one held on the weekend, and so… Continue reading Whitechapel Open Day

 This is the second post dealing with the upcoming timetable change on 20th May, bringing widespread changes to London’s rail transport.
 The first post dealt with the changes associated with the Thameslink Programme, while this post will focus on the remaining changes as well as give a brief preview of important service changes in future… Continue reading May Timetable Change: Elizabeth Line and Others